-NOTE: The adjustment drive plate is .060" for small bore bikes and .065" for big bore bikes.
-Once the drive plate has been used and the clutch wears enough so the wire gauges slide in again, the friction disks need to be replaced.
+Note: A .060" drive plate is included with z-Start Pro Clutch Kit to tighten the Installed Gap.
+Once the .060" drive plate has been used, and the clutch wears enough so the wire gauges slide in again, the friction disks need to be replaced.